MoreSaltMoreLemon/graphi/README.md

 #Further Buildout
 * more graph types
 * refine documentation
+* ability to save image?
+* ability to pull from api: give url and code needed to extract the relevant information and it will, on load, pull the data down and display it.

 #Graphits changes
 * rename offset to padding, ensure values match the rest of the page